ivancuric/js-perf/README.md

 Oh boy, this is a big one.
 Lots of stuff to cover, across a wide and wildly changing landscape.
 It's also a topic that covers everyone's favourite: The JS Framewok of the Month™.
 I'll try to stick to the "Tools, not rules" mantra and keep the JS buzzwords to a minimum.

-But before we dive into specifics, let's dive a bit deeper and get a broader understanding of the issue by answering the following: What is considered as performant JavaScript and how does it fit into the broader web performance metrics?
+But before we dive into specifics, let's dive a bit deeper and get a broader understanding of the issue by answering the following: What is considered as performant JavaScript and how does it fit into the broader scope web performance metrics?

 ## Setting the target